redhat-cop/openshift-performance-testing/README.md

 # OpenShift Performance Testing
-Generic cluster configuration for setting up clusters to be ready for performance testing and scripts for doing said testing.
+Automation and cluster configuration for performing compute, networking, and storage performance testing of OpenShift 4 clusters.